There are many ways to think about your approach to markets as a trader.

 And don’t trade to “make money” to pay for something.
 Or even worse, to “make it back.”

-- > Doing your research and laying out a trading plan
+- Doing your research and laying out a trading plan in advance

-> Being clear on what decisions you will be making and when
+- Being clear on what decisions you will make and when before you trade

-> Avoid doing things that unnecessarily raise your emotional and financial budgets
+- Avoid doing things that unnecessarily raise your emotional, time and financial budgets

 Then by getting adequate sleep, proper sustenance and keeping active, you can even enhance your energy budget.